Meet our story tellers

-After internal roles within the NZ Police and Crown Research Institute Scion, coupled with extensive consultancy experience in the dairy, education and sports sectors, Jacky established Shine PR (re-branded to The Shine Collective in 2018) in Rotorua in 2012.
+After internal roles within the NZ Police and Scion (a New Zealand Crown Research Institute), coupled with wide consultancy experience in the dairy, education and sports sectors, Jacky established Shine PR (re-branded to The Shine Collective in 2018) in Rotorua in 2012.
 She had a determination to grow a business that put people firmly at its core, creating a vibrant and healthy place to work and where clients are celebrated.

-Jacky moved with her young family to Rotorua in 2005 and now very happily calls the region her home.
-Outside of the office, she enjoys making the most of the forest trails and lakes, spending time with her family, yoga and weaving some magic in the kitchen.
+Passionate about the Bay of Plenty, Jacky has resided in Rotorua since 2005 and enjoys making the most of the forest trails and lakes, spending time with her family, yoga and weaving some magic in the kitchen.

 Rebecca Malcolm – Senior Communications Consultant

 Rebecca began her communications career in journalism 15 years ago and has a wealth of media knowledge.
-With experience in both weekly and daily newspapers and most recently on the news desk of a daily paper, Rebecca knows what will catch the eye of the media and the tools and techniques to make your news stand out.
+With experience in both weekly and daily newspapers, and most recently on the news desk of a daily paper, Rebecca knows what will catch the eye of the media and the tools and techniques to make your news stand out.

 A skilled interviewer and writer, Rebecca is used to writing across a wide variety of topics and making them easily understandable for various target audiences.
 Her real passion is telling stories and building relationships to make sure those stories are heard.